 There are a lot of variables that determine how well a fume hood works.
-Current laboratory testing protocols (specifically the ANSI Z9.5-2012 and the ASHRAE 110) require fume hoods to be tested as manufactured, as installed and as used.
+Current laboratory testing protocols (specifically the ANSI Z9.5-2012 and the ASHRAE 110) require fume hoods to be tested as manufactured, as installed, and as used.
 It’s the “as installed and as used” part that is most important and also most overlooked.

 Getting it right the first time

 Understanding laboratory design and expert knowledge of fume hoods can preempt future problems with fume hood operation.
-If you work with qualified lab design professionals you can be sure to get the right product, of optimal efficiency, and have it installed in the in the right location.
+If you work with qualified lab design professionals you can be sure to get the right product, of optimal efficiency, and have it installed in the right location.

 - Materials in the hood